Ch3loo19/Analysis-Xll/README.md

 ## How can I debug?
 Hit Start to debug.
 This will spin-off an instance of Excel, where you can try out the functions packed in the add-in.

-## How canI get hold of some test data to interact with?
+## How can I get hold of some test data to interact with?
 Functions_Logic.Tests -> DeploymentItems -> StochReturns 1 or 2
 Load either into memore as a StochArray object.
 This will yield a hash, which is a pointer to the data stored in RAM Then pass the hash into any StochArray APIs.